zoebrito/Advanced-Python-Calculator/README.md

-# Calculator App with Command Pattern and REPL
+# Calculator App with Plugin Architecture

-Updating previous calculator project utilizing command pattern and REPL interface
-- Organized in an "app" folder instead
-- Using command-based interaction
+Plugin architecture for the calculator app for easy addition of new commands

+- Automatically loads plugins from the "plugins" directory